-Auditions will be held January 14 and 15 for Choristers, Children's Choir and the Youth Choir.
-Call 501-450-5755, or email email@example.com to schedule your audition time.
+Auditions will be held in August for Choristers, Children's Choir and the Youth Choir.
+Call 501-450-5755, or email firstname.lastname@example.org to schedule your audition time.

 Voices of Central Arkansas (VOCA) is for boys and girls in grades 4-12.
 We have three groups: the Choristers training choir and Children's Choir for 4th - 9th grade treble voices, and the SATB Youth Choir for 10th-12th graders and younger male students whose voices have changed.
 VOCA promotes musical literacy and performance by providing a challenging, high quality choral experience for its members, and has received numerous awards and trophies since it's creation in 1996.

-VOCA will begin rehearsals for Spring on Monday, January 13.
-A parent meeting will be held at 6pm on the 13th with a rehearsal following the meeting.
+VOCA will begin rehearsals for Fall in August.
+A parent meeting will be held at the first rehearsal.
 VOCA rehearses each Monday of the school year from 6-7:30pm.
 The CAYC will rehearse each Monday from 7:35-8:35pm.
 Our Concert Choir and CAYC director is Dr. Sheri Cook-Cunningham and Dr. Paige Rose conducts the Choristers.
 Bart Dooley, music specialist at Ida Burns Elementary assists as accompanist.

 Students receive instruction in vocal technique, learn a variety of music in many styles and languages, perform several concerts each semester, and compete in a regional competition or participate in a national music festival annually in the spring.